 Paying for My Degree

-Paying for a Master's Degree in Interdisciplinary Studies
+Paying for a Graduate Degree in Secondary Education

-The IU Southeast Master of Interdisciplinary Studies (MIS) program is committed to delivering the best graduate education value in the region.
+The IU Southeast Master of Science in Secondary Education degree program is committed to delivering the best graduate education value in the region.

 Students from Bullitt, Henry, Jefferson, Meade, Oldham, Shelby, Spencer and Trimble counties in Kentucky are eligible for in-state tuition at IU Southeast.

 The Midwest Student Exchange Program (MSEP) enables residents of Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin who are admitted as nonresident students to enroll at IU Southeast at a reduced cost.
 This program became effective in the Spring 2017 semester.

 You might also be eligible for tuition reimbursement through your employer.
 Your employer will have to become authorized as your sponsor through Student Central.

 Graduate students are eligible for student loans.
 Keep the following in mind when applying:

 - A degree-seeking graduate student must file a Free Application for Federal Student Aid (FAFSA) every year to apply for Stafford Loans.

 - Graduate students must also enroll in at least four credit hours to be eligible for Stafford Loans.